Blocked Milk Ducts During Breastfeeding- Causes, Remedies and Prevention

 Among the many challenges that you will face after giving birth to your baby, starting to breastfeed your tiny tot for the very first time will be one.
 While it is known to be one of the most satisfying experiences of being a mother and bonds the mother and the child, you can be confronted with some unique challenges now.
 A common one encountered by many new mothers is of blocked or plugged milk ducts.

-While breastfeeding your baby, there will be times when you will feel your breasts getting fuller and bloated.
-This primarily happens when you are producing more milk in comparison to what is being expressed.
+While breastfeeding your baby, there will be times when you will feel your breasts getting fuller and engorged.
+This primarily happens when you are producing more milk in comparison to what is being expressed or consumed by your baby.
 This condition will lead to what is commonly known as a plugged milk duct, where the entire area around the milk duct is swollen and inflamed.
 If you inspect your breast, you will feel a hard lump which will cause slight shooting pain or itchiness around the entire area.
 It is essential to treat this clogged duct situation at the earliest as it could lead to fever.
 Milk blockage in the breast should be looked into immediately as it could lead to something more severe than just fever.

 Causes of Clogged Milk Ducts

-The primary reason for the occurrence of blocked milk ducts is because the milk being produced is not being expressed as frequently as it should be, thus leading to blockage.
+The primary reason for the occurrence of blocked milk ducts is because the milk being produced is not being effectively removed either by baby or by expression as frequently as it should be, thus leading to blockage.
 Milk may not be getting emptied from the breasts due to one of the following reasons: